iechor/docs/content/config/containers/runmetrics.md

 container exits, you want to know how much CPU, memory, etc. it has used.

-Docker makes this difficult because it relies on `lxc-start`, which carefully cleans up after itself.
+iEchor makes this difficult because it relies on `lxc-start`, which carefully cleans up after itself.
 It is usually easier to collect metrics at regular intervals, and this is the way the `collectd` LXC plugin works.